Is Homeschooling Right for Your Child?

 2. Quality of education

 You may be considering homeschooling because you want a better education for your child.
 Many public-school districts provide wonderful educations to all students.
 Unfortunately, not all districts are the same, and some fail to give students the necessary resources for them to be successful.
 By moving to home school, you have much more control over your child’s education.
+State sponsored grammar schools in Bexley in London are some of the best perfoming in the UK.

 3. Personalized learning